BenjaminMichael/node-powershell-electron-basic-demo/README.md

 window.Hammer = require('./node_modules/materialize-css/js/hammer.min.js')
 ```

-hint: #test5Btn the "Sequence" button is the technique I actually use.
+hint: #test5Btn the "Sequence" button is the technique that doesn't suck.

 Note that this demo doesn't showcase the other technique I strongly recommend: disabling buttons when clicked so they cant be spam clicked to spawn dozens of powershell consoles.
 Here you get to see all the fun errors is causes.
 Enjoy!